skolakoda/skolakoda.github.io/README.md

 Those that can, do.
 Those that can't, complain.

 Really, I'm not out to destroy Microsoft.
 That will just be a completely unintentional side effect.

+## Rob Pike

+Object-oriented design is the roman numerals of computing.

+## Kent Beck

+I'm not a great programmer; I'm just a good programmer with great habits.

+When you find you have to add a feature to a program, and the program's code is not structured in a convenient way to add the feature, first refactor the program to make it easy to add the feature, then add the feature.

+When you feel the need to write a comment, first try to refactor the code so that any comment becomes superfluous.

+## Martin Fowler

+With testing, I know straight away when I added a bug.
+That lets me fix the bug immediately, before it can crawl off and hide.

+There are few things more frustrating or time wasting than debugging.
+Wouldn't it be a hell of a lot quicker if we just didn't create the bugs in the first place?

+I think one of the most valuable rules is avoid duplication.

+Often designers do complicated things that improve the capacity on a particular hardware platform when it might actually be cheaper to buy more hardware.

+## John D. Carmack

+If you want to set off and go develop some grand new thing, you don't need millions of dollars of capitalization.
+You need enough pizza and Diet Coke to stick in your refrigerator, a cheap PC to work on, and the dedication to go through with it.

+The situation is so much better for programmers today - a cheap used PC, a linux CD, and an internet account, and you have all the tools necessary to work your way to any level of programming skill you want to shoot for.

+Story in a game is like a story in a porn movie.
+It's expected to be there, but it's not that important.

+## Paul Graham

+The best thing software can be is easy, but the way to do this is to get the defaults right, not to limit users' choices.

+The most important thing is to be able to think what you want, not to say what you want.

+The top 5% of programmers probably write 99% of the good software.

+There are few sources of energy so powerful as a procrastinating grad student.

+There's no switch inside you that magically flips when you turn a certain age or graduate from some institution.
+You start being an adult when you decide to take responsibility for your life.
+You can do that at any age.

+It's not so important what you work on, so long as you're not wasting your time.

+## Bill Gates

+There's only one trick in software, and that is using a piece of software that's already been written.

+Sometimes we do get taken by surprise.
+For example, when the Internet came along, we had it as a fifth or sixth priority.

+Your most unhappy customers are your greatest source of learning.

+If you show people the problems and you show people the solutions they will be moved to act.

+The finest pieces of software are those where one individual has a complete sense of exactly how the program works.
+To have that, you have to really love the program and concentrate on keeping it simple, to an incredible degree.

+We're no longer in the days where everything is super well crafted.
+But at the heart of the programs that make it to the top, you'll find that the key internal code was done by a few people who really know what they were doing.

+Success is a lousy teacher.
+It seduces smart people into thinking they can't lose.

+## Ward Cunningham

+It was a turning point in my programming career when I realized that I didn't have to win every argument.
+I

+What is simplicity?
+Simplicity is the shortest path to a solution.

+Putting a new feature into a program is important, but refactoring so new features can be added in the future is equally important.